sel4-cap/dev-kit-microkit-manifest/docs/uboot_driver_library.md

 Initialisation of the library comprises:

-- Initialisation of the memory mapped IO and DMA wrappers;
+- Initialisation of the DMA wrappers;
 - Initialisation of the monotonic timer;
 - Initialisation of the Linker Lists data structure;
 - Initialisation of the Global Data data structure;